 microchips are reaching the limits of miniaturisation

-companies are reaching the limits of miniaturisation for computer chips.
+manufacturers are reaching the limits of miniaturisation for traditional silicon computer chips.

-The smallest transistors are now being built with a 4-nanometre manufacturing
+The smallest of these transistors are now being fabricated with a 5-nanometre (nm)

 process.
 This is close to the size of individual atoms.
 Silicon is impossible